xot/ElectraOne/DOCUMENTATION.md

 	- ```ElectraOneDumper```: Construct an Electra One preset and a corresponding mapping of parameters to MIDI CC for a device.
 	- ```GenericDeviceController```: Control devices (both selected ones and the ChannelEq devices in the mixer): build MIDI maps, add value listeners, refresh state.

+For the transport, as well as each currently controlled track and each currently controlled device, a separate object is created (a ```TransportController``` or derived from either ```GenericTrackController``` or ```GenericDeviceController```).
+This object is responsible for refreshing the state, listening to relevant parameter changes, mapping the MIDI, processing relevant incoming MIDI messages, for the controller on the E1 it is created for.

 It also defines the following other, generic, classes:

 - ```ElectraOneBase```: Base class with common functions: debugging, sending MIDI. (interfacing with Live through ```c_instance```).
 - ```PresetInfo```: Stores the E1 JSON preset and the associated CC-map for a device.
-- ```CCInfo```: Channel and parameter number of a CC mapping, and whether the associated controller on the E1 is 14bit (or not, in which case it is 7bit).
+- ```CCInfo```: Channel and parameter number of a CC mapping, and whether the associated controller on the E1 is 14bit or 7bit.
 - ```ValueListener```: Value listener for a particular parameter.
 - ```ValueListeners```: Maintain a list of value listeners for a device or a track.